amazon-archives/amazon-cognito-identity-js/README.md

-# Amazon Cognito Identity Provider SDK for JavaScript
+# Amazon Cognito Identity SDK for JavaScript

+You can now use Amazon Cognito to easily add user sign-up and sign-in to your mobile and web apps.
+Your User Pool in Amazon Cognito is a fully managed user directory that can scale to hundreds of millions of users, so you don't have to worry about building, securing, and scaling a solution to handle user management and authentication.

 **Developer Preview:** We welcome developer feedback on this project.
 You can reach us by creating an issue on the GitHub repository or posting to the Amazon Cognito Identity forums: